SalmaKazemiRashed/Cell_Microscopy_project/doc/Train_HoVerNet.md

 ├── output
 ```

-We have used hovernet pytorch version by env provided [here](https://github.com/vqdang/hover_net.git).
+We have run hovernet pytorch version using the conda env provided [here](https://github.com/vqdang/hover_net.git).
 and also updating as follows:

 ```bash